 The average American family washes about 300 loads of laundry each year.
 ENERGY STAR can help families cut their related energy and water costs.
-ENERGY STAR certified clothes washers use about 25% less energy and 45% less water than regular washers.
+ENERGY STAR certified clothes washers use about 25% less energy and 33% less water than regular washers.
+Over the lifetime of the product, models that have earned the ENERGY STAR can save $380 in energy costs.

 Consider the following:

 - Is your washer over 10 years old?
-It's estimated that there are 76 million top-loading washers, 25 million of which are at least 10 years old, still in use across the country.
-Washers built before 2003 are significantly less efficient than newer models.
-Together, these inefficient washers cost consumers $2.9 billion each year in energy and water.
-If you have a standard clothes washer that is over 10 years old, it's costing you, on average $210 a year.
+It's estimated that there are 74 million top-loading washers and 24 million front-loading washers - 26 million of which are at least 10 years old, still in use across the country.
+Washers that are approximately 10 years old are significantly less efficient than newer models.
+Together, these inefficient washers cost consumers about $4.7 billion each year in energy and water.
+If you have a standard clothes washer that is approximately 10 years old, it's costing you, on average $185 a year.

 Clothes washers originally earned the ENERGY STAR label in May, 1997.
 Clothes washers that have earned the ENERGY STAR are about 25% more efficient than non-certified models and are more efficient than models that simply meet the federal minimum standard for energy efficiency.